Contact us if you have any questions about buying real estate

 Find out on this page how real estate prices in Munich are changing, which districts are currently the most sought-after in Munich, how Mr. Lodge determines real estate values in the current market situation, what rents and purchase prices can be achieved and why we can competently support you in this endeavor.

 Munich has grown strongly in recent years.
-As the third largest metropolis in Germany, the city of over 1.6 million inhabitants is a very popular place to work and live.
+As the third-largest metropolis in Germany, the city of over 1.6 million inhabitants is in high demand as a place to work and live.

 Anyone selling a property in Munich needs an experienced market professional to determine the fair market price.
 After prices per square meter have only risen over a long period of time, the price adjustment now requires special care after a phase of falling prices.